Our Horse Neck Story

 The Bourbon Trail is a bucket list item for lots of people.
 Especially for those who love Bourbon and want to experience the essence and the roots of Bourbon in the heart of Kentucky.

-But a bucket list item can be dangerous thing.
+But a bucket list item can be a dangerous thing.
 Most of the time it's a trip or an experience that you've been thinking about all your life.
 You finally do it, check it off the list and move on.
 But sometimes, that bucket list item you achieved, well, it becomes a thing.
 A thing that charts a new course in life or starts a new chapter.
 You never know.

 That's what it was for the Five.
 The Bourbon Trail was something they had talked about doing over the years.
 They even attempted to go, unsuccessfully, on several occasions.
 Then they went.
 They went in the middle of a worldwide pandemic.
 It was not the ideal time to hit the Trail but the distilleries were still open, the tastings and tours went on and the Five got to experience the thrill of the Bourbon Trail.
 Check!